Yugenjr/ZeroDay-Innovaid/beautiful-react-ui/BACKGROUND_IMAGE_SETUP.md

-# 🏫 College Building Background Setup
+# 🏫 SECE College Building Background Setup - Innovaid

-## 📸 Adding Your College Building Image
+## 📸 Adding Your SECE College Building Image

-To replace the current background with your specific college building image, follow these steps:
+To replace the current background with your specific SECE college building image, follow these steps:

 ### Step 1: Save Your Image
 1. Save your college building image as `college-building.jpg` in the `public/` folder